OfficeDev/office-scripts-docs/docs/resources/samples/table-samples.md

 ---
 title: Table samples
-description: A collection of samples how to interact with Excel tables. ms.date: 09/08/2023 ms.localizationpriority: medium
+description: A collection of samples showing how to interact with Excel tables. ms.date: 09/08/2023 ms.localizationpriority: medium
 ---